shaisachs/origin-of-sadness/invention-of-sadness.md

 Sophie did not bother looking up from her coloring.
 In her hands, a line drawing of a bunny eating a carrot lay on the kitchen table, a pile of crayons strewn in every direction.
 Her left hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's right ear.

-"Of course Mama isn't home, but she's been gone for hours now.
+"I know Mama isn't home.
+She's been gone for hours now.
 And I'm not worried - every time she leaves she returns.
 But why am I sad just this moment, Papa?
 I wasn't sad before."

 "Before what?"
 He had resumed working on the pan.
 A bit of cheese had been burnt in place on the bottom, and wouldn't scrape off even though it had sat soaking throughout lunch.